 Page

-Summary of the Offering

-Summary of the Offering
+Summary of the Offering 1

-Risk Factors
+Risk Factors 9

-Investor Suitability Standards
+Investor Suitability Standards 15

-Estimated Use of Proceeds
+Estimated Use of Proceeds 17

-Management Compensation
+Management Compensation 19

-Conflicts of Interest
+Conflicts of Interest 21

-Summary of Reinvestment Plan
+Summary of Reinvestment Plan 25

+Share Repurchase Program 27

-Prior Performance Summary
+Prior Performance Summary 28

-Management
+Management 32

-The Advisor and the Advisory Agreement
+The Advisor and the Advisory Agreement 36

+Wells Management 39

-Investment Objectives and Criteria
+Investment Objectives and Criteria 40

-Real Property Investments
+Real Property Investments 45

-Distribution Policy
+Distribution Policy 45

-Management's Discussion and Analysis of Financial Condition and Results of Operations
+Management's Discussion and Analysis of

+Financial Condition and Results of Operations 46

-Description of Capital Stock
+Description of Capital Stock 46

-Federal Income Tax Considerations
+Federal Income Tax Considerations 55

-ERISA Considerations
+ERISA Considerations 68

-Partnership Agreement
+Partnership Agreement 71

-Plan of Distribution
+Plan of Distribution 73

-Supplemental Sales Material
+Supplemental Sales Material 77

-Legal Matters
+Legal Matters 77

-Experts
+Experts 78

-Additional Information
+Additional Information 78

-Glossary
+Glossary 78

-Financial Statements

-Until , 1997 (90 days after the date of this Prospectus), all dealers effecting transactions in the registered securities, whether or not participating in this distribution, may be required to deliver a Prospectus.
-This is in addition to the obligation of dealers to deliver a prospectus when acting as soliciting dealers.
+Until April 30, 1998 (90 days after the date of this Prospectus), all dealers effecting transactions in the registered securities, whether or not participating in this distribution, may be required to deliver a Prospectus.
+This is in addition to the obligation of dealers to deliver a prospectus when acting as Soliciting Dealers.